 Household annual mileage and fuel consumption are the key vehicle fleet characteristics that are used as the joint endogenous variables in our model.
-Household annual mileage is defined as total mileage per year of household vehicles.
-Household vehicles are defined as all vehicles owned by all household members.
-Annual vehicle mileage traveled is recorded and self-reported based on odometer data.
+Household annual mileage is defined as total mileage per year of all household vehicles.
+Annual vehicle mileage traveled is recorded based on two odometer readings for each vehicle.
 Fuel usage computation is based on information about the make, model and vintage of all household vehicles.
+The U.S. Energy Information Administration matched the NHTS vehicles to other data giving fuel efficiency for all vehicles sold in the U.S.

 Because household annual mileage and fuel consumption are calculated by summing up all household vehicle information, there is no need to explicitly use vehicle ownership as a variable.
 However, vehicle ownership is closely related to missing data on the key endogenous variables.
 For example, for households owning one vehicle, 93.5% have full information on the key endogenous variables.
 However, for households with two, three, four, and five or more vehicles, 87.5%, 66.9%, 51.4%, 29.6% have full information on the key vehicle fleet characteristics, respectively.
-We can observe that the probability of having full information is a decreasing function of vehicle ownership.
-Since vehicle ownership is closely related to the key endogenous variables, this suggests that the sample of households with complete energy information is not a random sample and this can lead to biased results.
+The probability of having full information is a decreasing function of the number of household vehicles.
+Since vehicle ownership is closely related to the key endogenous variables, this suggests that the sample of households with complete energy information is not a random sample, and this can lead to biased results.
 The methodology to correct for the bias caused by this non-random missing data problem is presented in section 3.